 6. What is the lifetime of a packet in an IP network?

 a) depends on time elapsed since transmission

 b) depends on number of “hops” between nodes

 d) approximately 500 milliseconds

 Explanation: Information is divided into small chunks, called packets.
-The lifetime of a packet in an IP network depends on number of “hops” between nodes.
+The lifetime of a packet in an IP(Internet Protocol) network depends on the number of “hops” between nodes.

 Explanation: The standard Internet address or URL is a 32-bit binary number.
 URL is a web resource that specifies its location on a computer network and a mechanism for retrieving it.

 8. DNS stands for __________

 d) Domain Name Security